Parallel Algorithms (WISM 459), 2011/2012

 Contents

 Today, parallel computers are appearing on our desktops.
-The advent of dual-core and quad-core computers and the expected increase in the number of cores in the coming years, inevitably will cause a major change in our approach to software, such as the software we use in scientific computations.
+The advent of dualcore, quadcore, and octacore computers and the expected increase in the number of cores in the coming years causes a major change in our approach to software, such as the mathematical software we use in scientific computations and in the emerging area of big data computations.

 Parallel computers drastically increase our computational capabilities and thus enable us to model more realistically in many application areas.
 To make efficient use of parallel computers, it is necessary to reorganise the structure of our computational methods.
 In particular, attention must be paid to the division of work among the different processors solving a problem in parallel and to the communication between them.
 Suitable parallel algorithms and systems software are needed to realise the capabilities of parallel computers.

 The following subjects will be treated: